ShadowDuke/OW_Traits-Plus/README.md

-- 21 new traits have been added
+- 26 new traits have been added
    - Calm
+   - Cantankerous
    - Conceited
    - Conciliatory
    - Cultured
+   - Despicable
    - Dramatic
    - Farsighted
    - Hard-working